UtrechtUniversity/SRC-test-workspace/README.md

 1. SRC-CO
 1. SRC-External

 The repositories for these components are included in this repo as git submodules.
-(For the package build that runs in GitHub actions, the latest version of the `main` branch for each of these repositories is automatically checked out.)

 ### SRC-OS